Coleridge-Initiative/RichContextMetadata/openaire/README.md

  - `corpus/dataset.json`
  - `corpus/vocab.json`

-Then generates both `tmp.ttl` and `tmp.jsonld` which need to be renamed and moved into the corpus repo:
+Then generates both `tmp.ttl` and `tmp.jsonld` which subsequently must be renamed and moved into the corpus repo manually.
+This step also generates the publication `uuid` values (late binding).

 ```
-gen_ttl.py
+./bin/gen_ttl.py
 ```